What Is Dysfunctional Employee Turnover?

 Losing valuable employees can cost your organization in many ways:

-• Training costs: Finding, hiring, and training new workers costs money and takes time away from productive tasks.
+- Training costs: Finding, hiring, and training new workers are expensive and time-consuming, diverting resources away from productive tasks.

-• Lost capital: When turnover involves talented individuals who drove revenue to your business, you may notice a sharp reduction in working capital for several months afterward.
+- Lost capital: When turnover involves talented individuals who drive revenue to your business, you may notice a sharp reduction in working capital for several months afterward.

 There’s no one-size-fits-all solution for dysfunctional turnover, but you can take steps to avoid it by looking for patterns.
 Is there some issue that is prompting high-quality workers to go elsewhere?
 You may assume pay is the only factor that matters, but personal well-being and work-life balance are often bigger influencers.
 Asking workers who quit for feedback directly may be beneficial.